SalasSanchez/HB-final-project/README.md

 and the manifest,json file, which includes the configuration of the chrome extension as a browser action plug in with a default popup.

-The plugin's popup works so that the user can include a code to their wallet and click on the hyperlink of the codes available to the user.
+The plugin's popup also lets the user include a code to their wallet and click on the hyperlink of the codes available to the user.

+WEBAPP:
+Most of the work is done in views.py, where, with python and flask, all the routes are set up.
+The routes that connect the plugin to the database are also here.

+TECHNOLOGY USED:
+Python
+Flask Framework
+Javascript
+jQuery
+Jinja
+CSS
+HTML
+Postgres